devkev/online-usb-storage/README.md

 1. There's a lot of non-DRY repeated code.

 1. The code assumes that files are saved in a burst, with the device not otherwise accessing the USB storage (except for initial reads).
 If the device does not quiesce its write behaviour, then an external trigger (eg. a physical button) may be necessary to trigger the Pi reading the files from the USB storage filesystem image, otherwise corruption may occur.

-1. Files saved onto the USB device aren't encrypted, but should be before they leave RAM.

 1. If further files are saved onto the USB filesystem, while previous files are being processed, they won't be handled (until the next time files are saved while the trigger is active and "listening" for writes).